Relief for homebuyers in Noida! NCLT okays Jaypee Infratech’s acquisition by Suraksha Group

 The Mumbai-based Suraksha group had proposed to complete around 20,000 flats in Noida and Greater Noida and provide relief to homebuyers who have been waiting for their homes for more than 10 years.
 The corporate insolvency process of Jaypee Infratech Ltd (JIL) started in August 2017.

 On Tuesday, NCLT dismissed objections raised by Yamuna Expressway Industrial Development Authority and ICICI Bank.
 Last year, both entities objected to the Suraksha group’s taking over the whole insolvency process.
+ICICI Bank had sought cash instead of the land offered in the resolution plan.

 In November 2022, the NCLT reserved the order over the plea filed by the resolution professional of Jaypee Infratech seeking approval for the Suraksha group's bid.